hashicorp/terraform/website/source/docs/providers/ibmcloud/d/infra_ssh_key.html.markdown

 }
 ```

-The fields of the data source can then be referenced by other resources within the same configuration using
-interpolation syntax.
-For example, when specifying SSH keys in a ibmcloud_infra_virtual_guest resource configuration,
-the numeric "IDs" are often unknown.
-Using the above data source as an example, it would be possible to
-reference the `id` property in a ibmcloud_infra_virtual_guest resource:
+The following example shows how you can use this data source to reference the SSH key IDs in the `ibmcloud_infra_virtual_guest` resource, since the numeric IDs are often unknown.

 ```hcl
 resource "ibmcloud_infra_virtual_guest" "vm1" {